 2. Maturing Report

-- What it is: An aging report breaks down accounts receivable by the length of time a receipt has been exceptional.
+- What it is: An aging report breaks down accounts receivable by the length of time a receivable has been outstanding.
 It regularly appears equalizations in categories such as 0-30 days, 31-60 days, 61-90 days, and 90+ days.

-- Why it thinks: The maturing report makes a difference in distinguishing overdue invoices and the potential chance of terrible obligations.
+- Why it thinks: The maturing report makes a difference in distinguishing overdue invoices and the potential risk of bad debts.
 The older the receivable, the less likely it is to be collected.

 - How to track it: Routinely audit the maturing report to prioritize follow-up activities on past-due accounts.
 Clients with invoices in the 60+ day run may require extraordinary attention.

-- Actionable understanding: Utilize the maturing report to set up a collections plan and remind your deals group of any clients who require follow-up.
+- Actionable understanding: Utilize the maturing report to set up a collections plan and remind your sales team of any clients who require follow-up.

 3. Collection Effectiveness Index (CEI)